Finding all stable matchings with assignment constraints: Constrained matching problems

 \begin{definition} A matching $\match$ in $P$ with no blocking pairs is a \textit{stable matching}. \end{definition}

 \cite{GaleShapley:1962:AMM} proved that every instance of the matching problem possesses at least one stable matching.

-As stated in {the introduction}, we envisage a hypothetical market designer who is faced with a particular matching problem.
-Clearly the market designer's preferences over matchings may differ from those of the market participants.
-And if so, the market designer faces the possibility that stability and feasibility don't mesh.
-This tension can be explored by posing a catalogue of queries on whether various requirements are consistent with stability.
+As stated in {the introduction}, we envisage a hypothetical market designer who is faced with a particular matching market and has preferences over the set of matchings.
+The market designer's difficulty is that matchings that they desire may not be stable.
+This tension can be explored by defining assignment constraints as follows.

-Questions like that of the market designer in the introduction can be described by a list of {\it assignment constraints} as follows.
 (While we already provided Definition~\ref{def:constraints} below in the introduction, we repeat it here so as to make this section self-contained.
 We do likewise for both {\sc Constrained Stable Matchings} and {\sc Reduced Constrained Stable Matchings}.)

 \begin{definition} For a given many-to-one matching problem (see Definition \ref{def:instance}) a {\it list of assignment constraints} specifies a subset of workers $\hat{\Workers} \subseteq \Workers$ and a subset of firms $\hat{\Firms} \subseteq \Firms$ such that \begin{enumerate}[label=(\roman*)] \item for each worker $\worker{} \in \hat{\Workers}$, there is either a subset of firms, $\Firms^{in}(\worker{})$, one of which must be $\worker{}$'s employer, or there is a subset of firms, $\Firms^{out}(\worker{})$, at which $\worker{}$ must not be employed, or there are both.